musevlt/mpdaf/doc/oldchangelog.rst

 * Pixtable: optimize and split origin2coords in multiple helpers
 * Update WCS object accoriding to the python notation : (dec,ra)
 * Image: add methods to mask/unmask the image.
-* Udpate the python interface for HyperF v1.1
+* Update the python interface for HyperF v1.1
 * Add euro3D package
 * Correct error with new version of pywcs (remplace 'UNITLESS' by '' for unit type)
 * Compatibility with pyfits 3.0 (The Header.ascardlist() method is deprecated,